AmeyaVS/Notes/Swig/basic/README.md

     wrapper is unable to import the module.
 Also for windows use the extension __*.dll*__ instead of __*.so*__.
     **Note:** You can also use the provided __*[build.sh](build.sh)*__ for completing the steps 3, 4, 5 and use the __*[clean.sh](clean.sh)*__ for cleaning the workspace.

-## Testing the build dynamic module from python
+## Testing the built dynamic module from python

- Here is a sample python script to test the functionality of the C/C++ API from Python.
+ Here is a sample python script to test the functionality of the C/C++ API from the newly built library and Python module from Python.

  ```python
  import example